awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-request-validation-set-up.md

 1. Choose `Validate body`, `Validate query string parameters and headers`, or `Validate body, query string parameters, and headers` from the **Request Validator** drop\-down list\.
 Then choose the check mark icon to save your choice\.
 ![\[\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/request-validator-choose-to-enable.png)

-To test and use the request validator in the console, follow the instructions in [Test Basic Request Validation Using the API Gateway Console](api-gateway-request-validation-test.md#api-gateway-request-validation-test-in-console)\.
+To test and use the request validator in the console, follow the instructions in [Test basic request validation using the API Gateway console](api-gateway-request-validation-test.md#api-gateway-request-validation-test-in-console)\.